Corsa Coal Announces Financial Results for Fourth Quarter and Full Year 2021

 Unless otherwise noted, all dollar amounts in this news release are expressed in United States dollars and all ton amounts are short tons (2,000 pounds per ton).
-Pricing and cost per ton information is expressed on a free-on-board, or FOB, mine site basis, unless otherwise noted.
+Pricing and cost per ton information is expressed on a free-on-board (“FOB”), mine site basis, unless otherwise noted.

-- Corsa’s average realized price per ton of metallurgical coal sold(1) was $82.03 and $81.77 per short ton for all metallurgical qualities in the three months and year ended December 31, 2020, respectively, compared to $86.70 and $103.76 in the three months and year ended December 31, 2019, respectively.
-This average realized price for the fourth quarter 2020 is the approximate equivalent of between $112 to $118 per metric ton on an FOB vessel basis(2).
-For the fourth quarter 2020, Corsa’s sales mix included 51% of sales to domestic customers and 49% of sales to international customers.
+- Corsa’s average realized price for the fourth quarter 2021 is the approximate equivalent of between $195 to $200 per metric ton on an FOB vessel basis(2).
+For the fourth quarter 2021, Corsa’s sales mix included 58% of sales to domestic customers and 42% of sales to international customers.

 Financial and Operations Summary

 (1) This is a non-GAAP financial measure.
 See “Non-GAAP Financial Measures” below.

 (2) Cost of sales consists of the following: